hafizrahman1/WebFundamentals/src/content/en/fundamentals/primers/service-workers/a-basic-service-worker.markdown

 clients under  `example.com/sellers`.
 Similarly, a service worker with a scope of `/sellers` can  only serve clients under `example.com/sellers`.

+A less than obvious corollary of this that service workers can't be stored in an assets folder.
+For example a registration like this will always fail:

+{% highlight javascript %}
+register('/assets/js/service-worker.js', {scope: '/'})
+{% endhighlight %}

+For the scope of this service worker to be `/` it has to be served from `/service-worker.js`

 {% include shared/note.liquid list=page.notes.https-only %}

 ## A service worker installs and activates

 Let’s look at what happens during the installation of the service worker.
-To set up a service worker, you need to implement two events:
+To set up a service worker, you need to implement two event handlers:

 * `install`
 * `activate`

-These events run one time for a service worker in a particular scope, no matter how many clients use it.
+These events are fired once for a service worker in a particular scope, no matter how many clients use it.

 ### Install

 Use the install event to get everything this service worker needs to operate.
-This could include initializing caches,  prefetching data, handling old versions of the current service worker, or  handling other service workers in the same scope.
+This could include initializing caches, or prefetching data.

 The install event is kicked off immediately after the script containing it is downloaded.